voigvie/voigvie/README.md

 - 📌| Brazilian
 - 🖥️| Computer Science student at UFAL
-- 👩‍💻| Studying to be a front-end developer
+- 👩‍💻| Interested in the QA area